dakotabuck/pokecube/app/assets/database_structure.md

 id: integer / autoincrement
 card_id: integer / reference (reference to a card ID)
 image: string (ref to internally stored img)
-cube_id: integer / reference (reference to a cube ID) // BELONGS TO CUBE
+cube: references / Belongs to Cube
 tags: text (Many to one array, but manageable and comma separable)
 pimp: integer (binary set of numbers indicating status)
 rarity: string (validated by array, can also be array reference int)